Styling the Pips

 Each individual pip is rendered as <span>

-with the class .pip
+inside of the container, with the class .rsPip

 and a unique [data-val]